Geology Determines Destiny

 And that's just scratching the surface.

-It seemed a hopeless task: an hour-long show on Geology that would appeal to Joe SixPack without getting panned by Professor Hans Geologist.
-Back in 2010 the station had just raised money for a new High Definition camera and also found the money to rent a pilot and helicopter for a few hours.
-We had to rent a Tyler Mount separately and had to rent it many days in advance, with no refunds.
-Talk about watching the weather forecast!
-Clouds and rain would be money down the drain.
-We lucked out.
-Now it was time to face my fear of the topic.
-Luckily, I could rely upon Idaho's expert geologists and Outdoor Idaho's three decades in the field.
+It seemed a hopeless task: an hour-long show on Geology that would appeal to Joe Sixpack without getting panned by Professor Hans Geologist.
+Back in 2010 the station had just raised money for a new High-Definition camera and also found the money to rent a pilot and helicopter for a few hours.
+It was to be used for "Idaho, An Aerial Tapestry," not exactly an Outdoor Idaho show, even though no one would know that, since we used my voice and the same crew who worked on Outdoor Idaho.

 ---------------------------------------

-Going into this project, we knew we couldn’t leave it just to geologists to tell the story.
-We needed a hook to draw in the unwilling.
+I figured we needed a hook to draw in the unwilling.
+I counted myself in that category.
+I would rely upon my own short attention span to keep things moving.
 Our archives contained footage of all kinds of recreationists enjoying the Idaho landscape, but we wanted something viewers hadn’t seen before.
-We decided to enlist a group of athletes who enjoyed unusual activities.
+We decided to enlist a new group of athletes who enjoyed unusual activities.

 We hiked cross country with several expert kayakers to their favorite white water, in the Owyhee Mountains.
 They made the Class IV Succor Creek runs look relatively easy, partly because the big rocks they were gliding over were slippery polished rhyolite, from ancient volcanic eruptions.